,

 Additionally, your child must be 11 years old or younger, and they must live with you most of the time.
 You can’t claim tax-free childcare for foster children, but you can for adopted children.
 Children stop being eligible from 1 September following their 11th birthday.

-If your child is disabled, the amount you may be entitled to increases to £4,000 a year until they are 1 September after their 16th birthday.
+If your child is has a disability, the amount you may be entitled to increases to £4,000 a year until 1 September after their 16th birthday.
+To qualify for this extra amount, the child must be getting Disability Living Allowance, Personal Independence Payment, Child Disability Payment, or Adult Disability Payment.

 What can I use my tax-free childcare allowance for?